thecodearcher/event-reminder-with-Laravel-and-Twilio-SMS/readme.md

 ***Note:*** *Add the `-p` flag if you have a password for your MySQL instance.*

-Once logged in, run the following command to create a new database and also close the your session:
+Once logged in, run the following command to create a new database and also close the session:

     mysql> create database sms_reminder;
     mysql> exit;

 Next, we need to update our database credentials in our `.env` file.
-Open up `.env` and make the update the following variables accordingly:
+Open up `.env` and update the following variables accordingly:

     DB_DATABASE=sms_reminder
     DB_USERNAME=root
     DB_PASSWORD=

 Now that our database is in place, we need to make a [migration](https://laravel.com/docs/5.8/migrations).
-We can do that by running this in the terminal.
+We can do that by running this command in the terminal.

     $ php artisan make:migration create_reminders_table